iPeer Instructor Guide

 Consider the overall goals of your student peer assessments

-Once you decide to use student peer assessments in a group assignment, consider the following:
+When you decide to use student peer assessments in group assignments, consider the following:

-• What are you hoping to achieve with the peer evaluations?
-What are you hoping to achieve with the self-evaluations?
+• What are you hoping to achieve with peer assessments and/or self-evaluations?

-• In light of your goals, what assessment criteria (e.g., rubrics) will be best for students to evaluate the contributions of each group member?
+• What peer assessment criteria (e.g., rubrics) will be best for students to evaluate the contributions of each group member?

-• When will you ask students to complete evaluations: in the middle, at the end of the group assignment, or both?
+• When will you ask students to complete peer assessments: midway through the assignment, at the end, or both?

-• Should the evaluation scores count towards the group assignment grade?
+• Should peer assessment scores count towards group assignment grades?
 If so, to what extent?

-• Will you share the results of evaluation with students, and if so, to what extent: sharing grades, sharing feedback, or both?
+• Will you share the results of the peer assessments with your students?
+If so, to what extent: sharing grades, sharing feedback, or both?

-Your answers should relate to the goals of the group assignment.
-For example, if developing teamwork skills is an important goal, you could plan on using student peer assessments multiple times during the assignment.
-This way, students will learn how they are doing and have a chance to improve.
+Your answers to the questions above should relate to the goals of the group assignment.
+For example, if developing teamwork skills is an important goal, you could consider conducting the student peer assessments multiple times during the assignment, so that students will learn how they are doing and have a chance to improve.

 Tips